The thought of citrus and salt might bring a tasty cocktail to mind. But those ingredients can also be a cheap and natural defense against fleas.

 Furniture, especially items frequented by your pet, should be vacuumed frequently as well.
 Launder the pet’s bed weekly during flea season in the warmest months.

-To further repel the wingless insects, you have options that are not only natural but also under about 10 bucks.
+To further repel the wingless insects, you have options that are not only natural but also under about $10.

-- Salt, as powdery as you can get, can be sprinkled lightly over your carpet.
+- Salt.
+Make it as powdery as you can get, and sprinkle it lightly over your carpet.
 Brush it in and leave for about a day before vacuuming thoroughly.

 Keeping fleas out of the yard

-Diatomaceous earth powder also can be used outdoors.
+Diatomaceous earth.
+This powder also can be used outdoors.
 Spread it around the foundation and entry points of your home.
 An empty Parmesan cheese shaker can be used for this task.

-Cedar chips placed along the edges of your lawn are another option.
+Cedar chips.
+Place them along the edges of your lawn.

-A mixture of equal amounts of bleach and water sprayed on grass every 10 days can also do the trick.
+A mixture of equal amounts of bleach and water.
+Spraying this on grass every 10 days can also do the trick.